 Nearly everyone who has cataract surgery will be given IOLs.
 These lenses are implanted in the eye during surgery, after the cataract has been removed, to improve your vision by focusing light on the back of your eye.
 You won't be able to see or feel the lens as it remains inside your eye.
 It requires no care and becomes a permanent part of your eye.

 A variety of IOLs with different features are available.
 Before surgery, we will discuss which type of IOL might work best for you and your lifestyle.

-However, many IOLs are flexible, allowing a smaller incision that requires no stitches.
+However, most IOLs are flexible, allowing a smaller incision that requires no stitches.
 This type of lens is folded and inserted into the empty capsule where the natural lens used to be.
 Once inside the eye, the folded IOL unfolds, filling the empty capsule.

 Some of the types of lenses available include:

 Fixed-focus monofocal.
 This type of lens has a single focus strength for distance vision.
 Reading will generally require the use of reading glasses.

 Multifocal.
 These lenses are similar to glasses with bifocal or progressive lenses.
 Different areas of the lens have different focusing strengths, allowing for near, medium and far vision.